KayiLeung/mapStatesToPost/README.md

 ## Coding Challenges

 CHALLENGE: We took on the task of having a U.S. map that has highlighted states unique to each user.
 Every state is by default not highlighted, and we originally only had one map, not one per user.
 As demonstrated below, a user can create a post with a photo and once that is complete the state turns red to show that the user has been there, and their post also appears at the top of the posts on the main page.

 ![splash](./frontend/public/mstpgif.gif)

-SOLUTION:  SOLUTION HERE
+SOLUTION:
+At the beginning we fetch all posts from the current users, create an array variable `states`, but this is not working since it should return as objects.
+Instead, we use `reduce` on an array, pass in `{}` as accumulator.
+Then iterate `states` we got before and key each state to `{fill: 'color'}`, get the object as `state : {fill: 'color'}` and return it to get the highlighted states.

 ```javascript
 statesFilling = () => {